 The next thing you need to do is upload the emergency.php file to the root of your WordPress installation by logging to your site’s cPanel, and going to File Manager>Public_html.

 - In your browser, enter http://yoursite.com/emergency.php (replace yoursite.com with your domain)

 - Enter the WordPress admin username

 - Then click Update options.

-Your password will be reset to the new pw you entered.
+Your password will be reset to the new one you entered.

 Ensure you delete the emergency.php file from the server when your password reset is complete.
 Otherwise, anyone can reset your password.

-To delete the file, still on your site’s cPanel, navigate to Public_html.
-Next, select emergency.php file and click Delete.
+To delete the file, navigate to Public_html ( still on your site’s cPanel).
+Next, select the emergency.php file and click Delete.